Tacoma, Washington: Government

 The government of Tacoma operates under a council–manager government.
 The Tacoma City Council consists of an elected mayor and eight elected council members: five from individual city council districts and three others from the city at-large.
 All serve four-year terms and are elected in odd-numbered years.

 As of 2023, the city had a staff of approximately 4,035 employees, including temporary employees; and a 2023–2024 biennium budget of approximately $4.3 billion, of which $1.6 billion was for Tacoma Public Utilities.

-Victoria Woodards began her term as mayor of Tacoma on January 2, 2018.
-She is Tacoma's third African-American mayor and third female mayor, and the second African-American female mayor.
+Anders Ibsen began his term as mayor of Tacoma on January 1, 2026.
+He previously served as a city councilmember for eight years.
 The council adopts and amends city laws, approves a two-year budget, establishes city policy, appoints citizens to boards and commissions, and performs other actions.
 The council also meets in "standing committees", which examine the council's work in more defined areas, such as "Environment & Public Works", "Neighborhoods & Housing", and "Public Safety, Human Services & Education".
 The council meets as a whole most Tuesdays at 5:00 p.m. in the council chambers at 747 Market St. Meetings are open to the public and provide for public input.

 Normal day-to-day operations of the city government are administered by Tacoma's city manager, who is appointed by the city council.
-Elizabeth Pauli was appointed Interim City Manager on February 6, 2017.
-She replaced former manager T. C. Broadnax, who was appointed to the office in January 2012 and left in 2017 to become the city manager of Dallas, Texas.
+Hyun Kim was appointed Interim City Manager on April 29, 2025.
+He replaced former manager Elizabeth Pauli, who was appointed to the office in 2017 and retired in 2025.

 At the federal level, Tacoma is part of two congressional districts.
 The western and northern portions of the city are part of the 6th District, represented by Emily Randall.
 The eastern portion is in the 10th District, represented by former Tacoma mayor Marilyn Strickland.